jmcragun/Sleight_of_Iron/README.md

 # Fantasy RPG project.
-A description is void until enough details are *IRON*ed out.
+A description is void until enough details are *iron*ed out.